-When people are shopping for gifts, sometimes it can be hard to match a product with a person.
-To help with this, focus your copy on how the product is used or what benefits it provides.
+When shopping for gifts, it can be hard to match a product with a person.
+To help with this, focus your email copy on how the product is used or what benefits it provides.

 You can see how Apple highlights each of their products as a possible gift idea.
 But, instead of including the price, they include text that highlights why the product would make a good gift for mom.